Skip to main content

 Next, they needed to verify that the original and scrubbed Descriptions matched as expected.
 Using Compare Fields, they quickly reviewed both versions side by side, identified discrepancies, and marked records requiring further action.
 Finally, they exported the flagged records for additional review and compliance processing.

-To access this feature, go to any Datagrid, Right-Click -> Compare -> Fields in Record.
-App will show the below dialog.
+To access this feature, go to any Datagrid and select Right-Click -> Compare -> Fields in Record.
+The app will show the dialog.

-Select Source and Target Fields: The important thing to do in the Compare Fields dialog is to select the Source Field and Target Field you want to compare.
-Once you select the fields, app will show the comparison between the two fields for the current record.
+Select Source and Target Fields: The key step in the Compare Fields dialog is to select the Source Field and Target Field you want to compare.
+Once you select the fields, the app will show the comparison between the two fields for the current record.

-Click on the Dropdown next to Flag Record icon to show below menu.
+Click the dropdown next to the Flag Record icon to show the menu below.